ProteinsWebTeam/interpro-docs/docs/browse.rst

 for each domain.
 The list can be filtered to either show all the protein matches or only the reviewed proteins from `UniProt <https://www.uniprot.org/>`_.
-For each protein the UniProt ID, name, length, corresponding gene, the organism where it is found and a link to the protein :ref:`AlphaFold structure prediction page <alphafold1>`.
+For each protein the UniProt ID, name, length, corresponding gene, the organism where it is found and a link to the protein structure prediction page (:ref:`alphafold1` or :ref:`pBFVD`).

 .. _structure_page: